 Your over-worked high school gym teacher dumped out a bag of red rubber balls and split your class into two teams.
 When that whistle blew, chaos took over.
-To your left, Billy takes one right in his face.
+To your left, Billy takes one in his face.
 On your right, Emily shields herself as one plunks her square in the stomach.
 There you stood.
 You were the last man (or woman) standing, facing a rubber-ball loaded armada of pubescent teenagers.

 Hopefully, you were this good.
 Otherwise, you were a dead man walking.
 And according to a group of Canadian researchers, this harmless dodgeball game likely made you the victim of “legalized bullying.”

-Last week, a trio of researchers from the Canadian province of British Columbia presented their idea that dodgeball is “secretly a tool of oppression that unfairly targets some students.”
+A trio of researchers from the Canadian province of British Columbia presented their idea that dodgeball is “secretly a tool of oppression that unfairly targets some students.”

 “It’s tantamount to legalized bullying,” University of British Columbia professor Dr. Joy Butler told CTV News Vancouver.